Trump’s Reality Distortion Field Could be a Huge Asset for Democrats This Fall

 Congressional and party leaders and even some Trump aides are concerned that the president’s boundless self-assurance about politics will cause him to ignore or undermine their midterm strategy.
 In battleground states like Arizona, Florida and Nevada, Mr. Trump’s proclivity to be a loose cannon could endanger the Republican incumbents and challengers who are already facing ferocious Democratic headwinds.

 In election after election over the last year and a half, Democrats have vastly overperformed their expected vote share, largely thanks to animus toward the president.
-They have triumphed in a Pennsylvania Congressional district where Trump won by more than 20 points, picked up a Senate seat in ruby-red Alabama, dominated Virginia state races, and made close races out of several contests that almost certainly would have been Republican landslides in previous years.
+They have triumphed in a Pennsylvania Congressional district where Trump won by more than 20 points, picked up a Senate seat in ruby-red Alabama, dominated state races in Virginia, and made close several contests that almost certainly would have been Republican landslides in previous years.
 It’s true that Democratic polling on the generic ballot is not as overwhelming as it could be at this stage, but the bulk of evidence points to a very strong Democratic showing in November, and Republicans have been sounding the alarm for months.

 Trump’s reaction to all this: everything will be just fine.